& General Surgeon

 - CholecystectomyA cholecystectomy is the surgical removal of the gallbladder, most commonly performed laparoscopically (keyhole surgery) to remove problematic gallstones.

 - Umbilical Hernia An umbilical hernia is a bulge or swelling that appears near the belly button (umbilicus) due to a weakness in the abdominal wall.
+This is usually repaired at our clinic laparoscopically.

 - Diagnostic LaparoscopyA diagnostic laparoscopy is a minimally invasive surgical procedure that allows doctors to visually examine the abdominal and pelvic organs for diagnosis and sometimes treatment.